wirljordan/x-alerts-mvp/X_AUTH_SETUP.md

 ## Security Notes

 - Never commit your `.env.local` file to version control
-- Use different Twitter app credentials for development and production
+- Use different X app credentials for development and production
 - Regularly rotate your `NEXTAUTH_SECRET`
-- Keep your Twitter app credentials secure
+- Keep your X app credentials secure

 ## Next Steps